Sermorelin Dosage Guide 2025: Complete Protocol for Anti-Aging, Muscle Growth & Weight Loss

 Key Takeaways

-- Sermorelin acetate is a 29-amino acid GHRH analog that stimulates the pituitary to produce growth hormone in a natural, pulsatile pattern.
+- Sermorelin acetate is a 29-amino acid GHRH analog that boosts the pituitary to produce growth hormone in a natural, pulsatile pattern.

 - The standard sermorelin dosage for anti-aging is 200-300 mcg once daily before bedtime; bodybuilding dosages range from 500-1,000 mcg.